Retweet if you spent most of 2021 refreshing your social media feeds. This might not be the healthiest move.

 Depends on what you’re scrolling (and trolling).
 One Pew study found that about two-thirds of Americans believe social media has a mostly negative effect on society, citing misinformation, hate, and harassment.
 Only 10% of Americans from that same study said it has a mostly positive effect, because of things like staying informed and community building.
-And then its effects on mental health are…probably not great.
+And Facebook’s own internal research on Instagram (which it owns) found that the app was particularly harmful to teen girls’ mental health, according to The Wall Street Journal.

-People may feel that they need to stay engaged on social media for updates from friends and family — especially during a pandemic, when everyone feels socially distant.
+People may feel that they need to stay engaged on social media for updates from friends and family — especially during a pandemic, when loved ones might still be socially distant.
 So we get it: You may not want to pull away entirely.
 Here are some steps you can take to curb your obsessive scrolling.

 For when you get anxious about the notifications on your phone…Turn them off.
 This might seem obvious, but some Skimm HQ’rs have found this to be the most helpful and straightforward fix.
 Don’t just take it from us.
 In the Netflix documentary, The Social Dilemma, some of the former social media company employees interviewed recommend it too.
 To do this on an iPhone or Android, go to Settings>Notifications and choose which apps to turn off notifications from.
 Think: Instagram, Twitter, Facebook, Snapchat, and TikTok if you’re a teenager or an ambitious millennial.